microsoft/fluentui-react-native/docs/pages/Theming/Tokens/Basics.md

 const moreText = <Body1>Here is some more body text</Body1>;
 ```

+Given a `Theme` object named `theme`, you can get the available variants and their tokens by calling `theme.typography.variants`.
 The different text variants available on each platform can be found in the `Variants.platform.ts` files in `packages/components/text/src`.
-(Note that not all variants are available on every platform, although most of them are.)
+Note that not all variants are available on every platform, although most of them are.